Massachusetts State Council Knights of Columbus

 This organization shall be known as the Massachusetts State Council Knights of Columbus (the “State Council”), and shall be subject to and governed by the Charter, Constitution and Laws of the Knights of Columbus (the “Order”).

 Membership of the State Council shall consist of the Grand Knight and a Past Grand Knight actually residing in Massachusetts from each council in good standing, the Supreme Knight (ex officio), the elected State Officers (ex officio), and the immediate Past State Deputy provided, however, that when the Immediate Past State Deputy is actually residing in another state or jurisdiction, he shall thereby forever forfeit such right, and his nearest predecessor actually residing in Massachusetts shall be entitled thereto.
 If there be more than one Past Grand Knight, councils shall elect one to represent it in the State Council.
 A council having no Past Grand Knight may elect any one of its Third Degree members in good stand as delegate.
 Councils shall also elect alternates to serve, if necessary, as members of the State Council.

+Section 3.
 PAST STATE DEPUTIES AND DISTRICT DEPUTIES.

 All other Past State Deputies and all incumbent District Deputies shall be permitted the privileges of membership in the State Council, but without the right to vote therein, unless they otherwise be members of the State Council.

+Section 4.
 CHAIRMEN OF STANDING COMMITTEES.

 Chairmen of Standing Committees of the State Council, not to exceed twelve, who are not otherwise members, shall be permitted, with permission of the State Deputy, the privilege of membership in the State Council with the right to speak on questions pertaining to the functions of their respective committees, but without the right to vote therein.